catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 latent diffusion model.
 Stable diffusion developed by CompVis group at LMU Munich.
 Unlike DALL-E which require web service, everyone can run Stable Diffusion in their local machine using proper hardware.
-Stable Diffusion is recommended to be run with 10GB or more VRAM, however optimization and tweak is available to run Stable Diffusion with less VRAM.
+Stable Diffusion is recommended to be run with 10 GB or more VRAM, however optimization and tweak is available to run Stable Diffusion with less VRAM.
 More info about how Stable Diffusion works.